tbhb/aclaf/CONTRIBUTING.md

 # Contributing to Aclaf

 Thank you for your interest in Aclaf!
-I'm excited that you're considering contributing to this command line application framework for Python.
+I'm excited that you're considering contributing to this command line app framework for Python.

 ## Project status

-**Important**: Aclaf is currently in pre-1.0 development and is maintained by a single developer.
-The project is **not yet accepting pull requests** at this time.
+**Important** - Aclaf is currently in pre-1.0 development.
+A single developer maintains the project and is **not yet accepting pull requests**.

-However, your contributions through **issues** and **discussions** are highly valued and welcome.
+Your contributions through **issues** and **discussions** are highly valued and welcome.
 These help shape the project's direction and identify areas for improvement before the initial release.

 ## How you can contribute right now